xp-song/Intro2R/README.md

 * The _'data'_ folder.
 It contains example datasets we will use in this workshop.

-* The _'output'_ folder (empty).
+* The _'output'_ folder.
 When generating outputs (i.e. figures, graphs), we will specify in our code to export files to this location.

 <br>